Ahsanul-Ameen/Ray_Tracer/README.md

 ## Ray_Tracer

 ```
-Developed a ray tracer application that covers various graphics concepts like lighting, illumination, reflection and refraction.
+Developed a ray tracer application that covers various graphics concepts like lighting, illumination, reflection, refraction and texture.
 Used technologies: C++, OpenGL
 ```
->n.b.: Refraction is ommited in this code base
+>n.b.: Refraction & Texture are ommited in this code base

 ### OpenGL setup Ubuntu
 ```